-LAC Flying School - The JAR Private Pilot Licence Course
+LAC Flying School - The EASA Private Pilot Licence Course

 The minimum age for starting the course is 14, the student cannot fly solo until the age of 16, and the minimum age for the issue of the PPL is 17.
 As well as being over the age of 16 before flying solo the student must have passed their Air Law examination which can be sat here at LAC, and have passed a medical examination with an authorised Aero Medical Examiner.
 We can provide a list of AMEs we use, there are several in the region.